slalom/kafka-demo/README.md

 ### Kube dashboard

-1. Install the dashboar (it's purposefully not part of the solution): `helm install stable/kubernetes-dashboard --name kube-dashboard`
+1. Install the dashboard (it's purposefully not part of the solution):

+`helm repo add kubernetes-dashboard https://kubernetes.github.io/dashboard/`

+`helm install kube-dashboard kubernetes-dashboard/kubernetes-dashboard`

 2. `make dashboard.open`.
 This will open the web app and put the token in your clipboard
 3. Use the token from your clipboard